All Saints' Church, Daresbury: Exterior

 The church is built in red sandstone with a slate roof.
 The architectural style of the body of the church is Perpendicular.
-The plan of the church consists of a five-bay nave with north and south aisles, a tower at the west at end of the nave, and entrances opposite each other in the north and south aisles.
+The plan of the church consists of a five-bay nave with north and south aisles, a tower at the west at the end of the nave, and entrances opposite each other in the north and south aisles.
 The tower has corner buttresses and is crenellated.
 On its top is a weather vane in the shape of a fish.
 The west window is plain with four lights and the belfry windows are also plain with two lights.
 The date 1110 is carved on the south side.
 It is thought that this date was originally 1550 but that the number had weathered and it was mistaken by restorers.
 At the east end of the south aisle is the Daniell Chapel.
 The chapel had formerly been called the Chadwick Chapel but its name was changed to the Daniell chapel to commemorate one of Cheshire's ancient families who had connections with Daresbury.